Paul Scholes: Endorsements

-Scholes featured in EA Sports' FIFA video game series; he was on the cover for the international edition of FIFA 2001, and was named in the Ultimate Team Legends for FIFA 17.
+Scholes featured in EA Sports' FIFA video game series.
+He was on the cover for the international edition of FIFA 2001, and was named in the Ultimate Team Legends for FIFA 17.

 Scholes has endorsed sportswear company Nike and appeared in Nike commercials.
 In a global Nike advertising campaign in the run-up to the 2002 World Cup in Korea and Japan, he starred in a "Secret Tournament" commercial (branded "Scorpion KO") directed by Terry Gilliam, appearing alongside football players such as Thierry Henry, Ronaldo, Edgar Davids, Fabio Cannavaro, Francesco Totti, Ronaldinho, Luís Figo and Hidetoshi Nakata, with former player Eric Cantona the tournament "referee".

 University Academy 92

-Along with other United players who won the 1992 FA Youth Cup, Scholes has proposed a university in Greater Manchester, named University Academy 92 which would offer "broader courses than traditional degrees" and attract students who "otherwise might not go on to higher education".
+Along with other United players who won the 1992 FA Youth Cup, Scholes has proposed a university in Greater Manchester, named University Academy 92, which would offer "broader courses than traditional degrees" and attract students who "otherwise might not go on to higher education".

 Personal life

 Scholes is asthmatic, and suffered from Osgood–Schlatter disease (a knee condition that affects young athletes).
 He married his childhood sweetheart, Claire (née Froggatt), in Wrexham, Wales, in February 1999.
 They live in the village of Grasscroft in Greater Manchester, and have a daughter and two sons, the younger of whom has autism.
-He is of Irish and Northern Irish descent.
+His daughter Alicia Scholes is Netball Superleague player and member of the England national netball team.
+In 2020, Scholes and his wife separated, and shared custody of their disabled son.

 His off-field personality is said by some to be in stark contrast to the attitude of the stereotypical professional footballer.
+In an interview given before Euro 2004, Scholes described his ideal day as "train in the morning, pick up my children from school, play with them, have tea, put them to bed and then watch a bit of TV".

 Roy Keane once highlighted that Scholes did not like the "celebrity bullshit" side of professional sports.
 With regard to his shunning of celebrity, and instead keeping to his intention to solely focus on doing his job ("a professional footballer"), Keane applauded Scholes after his retirement.

 Scholes is known to enjoy betting on football.
 In June 2019, he was fined and warned over his future conduct by The Football Association (FA) after placing bets worth £26,159 on matches during his time as a director of Salford City.
-At a tribunal, he was found to have placed 140 bets over three-and-a-half years, in contravention of the FA's gambling rules.
+At a tribunal, he was found to have placed 140 bets over three and a half years, in contravention of the FA's gambling rules.
 The FA fined Scholes £8,000 and asked him to contribute to the costs of the tribunal.

-In an interview given before Euro 2004, Scholes described his ideal day as "train in the morning, pick up my children from school, play with them, have tea, put them to bed and then watch a bit of TV".
-Scholes has always liked a quiet life outside of football.